boostercloud/booster/docs/README.md

 ?
 Please, enter the app name to confirm deletion of all resources: boosted-blog
 ```

-Note:

 > Congratulations!
 You've built a serverless backend in less than 10 minutes.
 We hope you
 > have enjoyed discovering the magic of the Booster Framework.

 #### 9. More functionalities

-The are many other options for your serverless backend built with Booster Framework:
+This is a really basic example of a Booster application.
+The are many other features Booster provides like:

-- Build more complex authorization schemas for commands and read models based on user roles
+- Use a more complex authorization schema for commands and read models based on user roles
 - Use GraphQL subscriptions to get updates in real-time
 - Make events trigger other events
 - Deploy static content
-- and much more...

-- Authorize commands and read models based on different roles
-- Use GraphQL subscriptions
-- Make events to trigger other events
-- Serving static content
 - Reading entities within command handlers to apply domain-driven decisions
-- and much more...
+- And much more...

-Continue reading to dig more; you've just scratched the surface of all the Booster
+Continue reading to dig more.
+You've just scratched the surface of all the Booster
 capabilities!

 ## Booster architecture